-This report for the period July 2020 to June 2021 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess STDC's environmental and consent compliance performance during the period under review.
-The report also details the results of the monitoring undertaken and assesses the environmental effects of STDC's activities at the Eltham, Hawera, Kaponga, Manaia, Opunake, and Patea landfills.
-Triennial monitoring of the Otakeho closed landfill was not scheduled to take place during the year under review.
+This report for the period July 2021 to June 2022 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess STDC's environmental and consent compliance performance during the period under review.
+The report also details the results of the monitoring undertaken and assesses the environmental effects of STDC's activities at the Eltham, Hawera, Manaia, Opunake, and Patea landfills.
+Triennial monitoring of the Kaponga and Otakeho closed landfills was not scheduled to take place during the year under review.